elliottfieldsjr/KillerHomeLab-Bicep/Deployments/ActiveDirectory-Multi-Site/README.md

 - Internal Domain.
 Enter a valid Internal Domain (Exmaple:  killerhomelab)
 - InternalTLD.
 Select a valid Top-Level Domain using the Pull-Down Menu.
 - Vnet1ID.
 Enter first 2 octets of your desired Address Space for Virtual Network 1 (Example:  10.1)
+- Vnet2ID.
+Enter first 2 octets of your desired Address Space for Virtual Network 2 (Example:  10.2)
 - Reverse Lookup1.
 Enter first 2 octets of your desired Address Space in Reverse (Example:  1.10)
+- Reverse Lookup2.
+Enter first 2 octets of your desired Address Space in Reverse (Example:  2.10)
 - DC1OSVersion.
 Select 2022-Datacenter (Windows 2022), 2019-Datacenter (Windows 2019), 2016-Datacenter (Windows 2016) or 2012-R2-Datacenter (Windows 2012 R2) Domain Controller 1 OS Version
+- DC2OSVersion.
+Select 2022-Datacenter (Windows 2022), 2019-Datacenter (Windows 2019), 2016-Datacenter (Windows 2016) or 2012-R2-Datacenter (Windows 2012 R2) Domain Controller 1 OS Version
 - WK1OSVersion.
 Select Windows-11, Windows-10 or Windows-7 Worksation 1 OS Version
+- WK2OSVersion.
+Select Windows-11, Windows-10 or Windows-7 Worksation 1 OS Version
 - DC1VMSize.
 Enter a Valid VM Size based on which Region the VM is deployed.
+- DC2VMSize.
+Enter a Valid VM Size based on which Region the VM is deployed.
 - WK1VMSize.
+Enter a Valid VM Size based on which Region the VM is deployed.
+- WK2VMSize.
 Enter a Valid VM Size based on which Region the VM is deployed.